 12. Is MedCost repricing affected by global periods?

 Our current repricing system does not provide the analysts with global days.
 However, should a single claim be filed with inpatient E&M codes and surgery, the E&M codes will be reduced to zero on the day of the surgery and every day following until discharge.

 Only a few modifiers affect MedCost repricing.
 For a complete list and a detailed explanation of each, please refer to the MedCost Provider Manual.

 Payment for medical claims is issued by the claim administrator indicated on the patient’s identification card or the explanation of benefits.

 15. How do I check claims payment status?

 Our web site includes direct links to more than 45 claim administrators who have online claim status.
 To view the list of claim administrator web links, please click here.
 This list is updated regularly.
 If the claim administrator is MedCost Benefit Services, click here to login and check status.

 1. What is MedCost’s (re)credentialing process?

 Before a provider can be added to the MedCost Network, he or she must be credentialed and approved.
 MedCost requires that all providers meet our credentialing criteria during the initial and re-credentialing process, including the verification of active and approved licensure and accreditations.
 New applicants will be notified within ten (10) business days of completion of credentialing and approval by the MedCost Credentialing Committee.
-A provider is not considered a participant in the MedCost PPO program until the credentialing process is complete and a letter is sent to your practice indicating the provider’s effective date.
+A provider is not considered a participant in the MedCost Network until the credentialing process is complete and a letter is sent to your practice indicating the provider’s effective date.
 Please note that MedCost does not assign retro-effective dates.